pascalh/Astview/README.md

 We tried to make the user interface as common as possible by following the [
 GNOME human interface guidelines](http://library.gnome.org/devel/hig-book/stable/) closely.
 You can open a file by giving the filename at the command line:

 ```Bash
 astview path/to/mysource.hs
 ```
-or simply open it via the file menu.
+or simply open it directly from astview via the file menu.

-The file's extension will
-determine the parser automatically.
-If there are multiple parsers for one extension, the first one will be taken.
-Launching astview without any files will not enable any parser.
-Saving works as
+#### Basic text editor functionality

+The menu file offers the functionality to work with files.
-expected: Ctrl-S saves, Save-As has to be done via the menu.
-After changing a file in astview's text editor, the usual star appears in the title bar, next to the filename.
+Saving a edited file works as usual: Ctrl-S saves, Save-As has to be done via the menu.
+After changing a file in astview's source editor, a star appears in the title bar next to the filename to indicate that the file has been changed.

-Cut-and-Paste functionality works as usual (Ctrl-C/P/X), allowing to copy-paste source code to or from other programs.
+Cut-and-Paste functionality works as usual (Ctrl-C/V/X), allowing to copy-paste source code around.

-Astview uses the same syntax-higlighting sourceview widget as GNOME's standard editor gedit, so any language recognized there will be highlighted by astview.
+The correspondent menu items can be found in menu `Edit`.

+#### Source location specific functionality

-If the current language supports source locations, one can jump from a position in the source editor to the associated position in the tree by clicking on `Edit/-->(Jump to position in tree)`.
+If the current language supports source locations, one can jump from a selected text position in the source editor to the associated position in the abtract syntax tree by clicking on `Edit/>>>`.

-As noted above, the parser is chosen automatically when opening a file.
-When editing source code, one can change the parser using the parser menu issuing an immediate reparse.
-Ctrl-P reparses the source at any time.
+The menu entry `Edit/<<<` displays the corresponding position in the source editor for a selected subtree.

+## Developer guide

+The rest of this Readme is aimed to developers and describes how to add support for your own languages to astview.

-## Adding custom parsers
+### Adding custom parsers without source location support

-The module `Language.Astview.Languages` contains a list of all languages (and thus parsers) which are known.
+The module `Language.Astview.Languages` contains a list of all languages (and thus parsers) which are known to astview.
 You can append new languages right here.
-In this section we show how to add custom parsers to astview.

-### The data type for languages
+See now how to define a new language.

-First of all we introduce the following data type for parse errors.
+First of all we introduce the data type for parse errors.
 Since parsers return different amount of error information, we distinguish between three different types of parsers:
 ```Haskell
 data Error
   = Err -- ^ no error information